GHOST-Aram/friendly-docs/eventcategories/docs/[id]/get.md

 ## GET `event-categories/:id`

-This endpoint allows users to retrieve details of an cvent category using a specified event category ID.
+This endpoint allows users to retrieve details of an Event category by a specified event category ID.

 ### Authorization
-All users, including anonymous users, can view details of an Event Category.
+All users, including anonymous users, can view details of an event category.
 Authentication is therefore not required for this endpoint.

 ### Request
-To get the details of an event category with a specific id, provide the id as a url parameter as shown below:
+Provide the id of the target event category as a url parameter as shown below to fetch its details:

 ```javascript
 '/event-categories/<eventCategory._id>'
 ```

-#### Example
+**Example**

 ```javascript
 (async() =>{